adlee77/google-books-api/README.md

 # Link to my app - [Google Books App](https://googlebooks-api-app.herokuapp.com/)

+## Next Update
+Adding Auth0 authentication for users to save books to their profile.

 ## The app for book lovers everywhere!
 I created this app with the intention that I'd use it to keep track of all the books I plan on reading.